Mackay Shields LLC Raises Stake in Renewable Energy Group, Inc. (NASDAQ:REGI)

-Mackay Shields LLC grew its stake in shares of Renewable Energy Group, Inc. (NASDAQ:REGI) by 54.4% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 65,300 shares of the oil and gas company’s stock after purchasing an additional 23,000 shares during the quarter.
-Mackay Shields LLC owned approximately 0.17% of Renewable Energy Group worth $3,489,000 as of its most recent filing with the Securities and Exchange Commission.
+Mackay Shields LLC grew its stake in shares of Renewable Energy Group, Inc. (NASDAQ:REGI) by 54.4% during the 3rd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 65,300 shares of the oil and gas company’s stock after purchasing an additional 23,000 shares during the period.
+Mackay Shields LLC owned approximately 0.17% of Renewable Energy Group worth $3,489,000 at the end of the most recent reporting period.

-A number of other hedge funds also recently added to or reduced their stakes in the business.
-State Street Corp raised its holdings in Renewable Energy Group by 24.3% during the first quarter.
-State Street Corp now owns 2,228,152 shares of the oil and gas company’s stock worth $45,744,000 after purchasing an additional 436,208 shares in the last quarter.
-Goldman Sachs Group Inc. raised its holdings in Renewable Energy Group by 141.3% during the second quarter.
-Goldman Sachs Group Inc. now owns 755,273 shares of the oil and gas company’s stock worth $18,716,000 after purchasing an additional 442,272 shares in the last quarter.
-Arosa Capital Management LP raised its holdings in Renewable Energy Group by 73.4% during the second quarter.
-Arosa Capital Management LP now owns 650,041 shares of the oil and gas company’s stock worth $16,108,000 after purchasing an additional 275,076 shares in the last quarter.
-Bank of New York Mellon Corp raised its holdings in Renewable Energy Group by 2.5% during the second quarter.
-Bank of New York Mellon Corp now owns 475,848 shares of the oil and gas company’s stock worth $11,791,000 after purchasing an additional 11,753 shares in the last quarter.
-Finally, FMR LLC acquired a new stake in Renewable Energy Group during the second quarter worth approximately $8,904,000.
-98.06% of the stock is currently owned by institutional investors.
+Several other institutional investors have also added to or reduced their stakes in REGI.
+First Trust Advisors LP boosted its position in shares of Renewable Energy Group by 2.0% in the 1st quarter.
+First Trust Advisors LP now owns 104,698 shares of the oil and gas company’s stock worth $2,299,000 after buying an additional 2,098 shares in the last quarter.
+Advisor Group Holdings Inc. purchased a new stake in shares of Renewable Energy Group in the 1st quarter worth about $102,000.
+State Street Corp boosted its position in shares of Renewable Energy Group by 24.3% in the 1st quarter.
+State Street Corp now owns 2,228,152 shares of the oil and gas company’s stock worth $45,744,000 after buying an additional 436,208 shares in the last quarter.
+Exchange Traded Concepts LLC purchased a new stake in shares of Renewable Energy Group in the 2nd quarter worth about $186,000.
+Finally, Assenagon Asset Management S.A. purchased a new stake in shares of Renewable Energy Group in the 2nd quarter worth about $698,000.
+Institutional investors and hedge funds own 98.06% of the company’s stock.

-Renewable Energy Group (NASDAQ:REGI) last posted its quarterly earnings data on Thursday, November 5th.
-The oil and gas company reported $0.60 earnings per share for the quarter, missing analysts’ consensus estimates of $0.68 by ($0.08).
-Renewable Energy Group had a net margin of 21.03% and a return on equity of 12.04%.
-As a group, analysts expect that Renewable Energy Group, Inc. will post 3.34 earnings per share for the current fiscal year.
+Renewable Energy Group (NASDAQ:REGI) last posted its earnings results on Thursday, November 5th.
+The oil and gas company reported $0.60 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.68 by ($0.08).
+Renewable Energy Group had a return on equity of 12.04% and a net margin of 21.03%.
+On average, sell-side analysts predict that Renewable Energy Group, Inc. will post 3.34 earnings per share for the current year.

 Renewable Energy Group Company Profile